 - Chengdu and Its UNESCO Neighbors (5 days): Visit the most popular attractions in Chengdu; the Giant Buddha cut during the Tang Dynasty; and Mount Emei, one of China’s most famous Buddhist mountains.

-- Wolong In-depth Panda Tour (4 days): Explore the habitat of wild giant pandas, take a night tour in the Wolong Panda Research Center, feed a panda with your own hands, and make panda cakes in different shapes.
+- Wolong In-depth Panda Tour (4 days): Explore the habitat of wild giant pandas, take a night tour in the Wolong Panda Research Center, and make panda cakes in different shapes.

 - Chengdu and Jiuzhaigou Fairyland Tour (7 days): Be amazed by the charms of the mystical Mount Emei, prepare to blow your mind with the breathtaking scenery in Jiuzhaigou, and get up and close to China’s mascot - the panda.